 The best way to cut down on bullying within a school is to promote a culture of consideration.
 Pupils should all learn to be kind and respectful of each other's needs.
 The behaviour of adults must serve as a role model.
 This culture should be promoted at all times in school - as well as being highlighted specifically in circle time, class discussion time, PSHE lessons and assemblies - and not just introduced when there is a perceived need.
 This culture must involve everyone within the school - all pupils and all adults.
 Older children are buddies to younger children and Playground Leaders approach any pupil sitting on the Friendship Bench.

-Our values based education enriches our school community and helps fulfil our aim to provide a learning environment that fosters academic and creative achievement while nurturing well-rounded, confident, caring children with a love of learning, a broad outlook, good manners and a real zest for life.
-Each half term there is a focus on one value and this involves everyone: teaching and non- teaching staff, parents, as well as the pupils.
-Parents are encouraged to reinforce this value at home, as well as building on the other values we have covered.
+Our values-based education enriches our school community and helps fulfil our aim to provide a learning environment that fosters academic and creative achievement while nurturing well-rounded, confident, caring children with a love of learning, a broad outlook, good manners and a real zest for life.
+Each term there is a focus on one value and this involves many in our school community.